Smith-appwrk/Teams-bot/server/data/intelligate.md

 #### Finding inbound load number
 - Check BOL document (number typically starts with 019)
+- You can also enter shipment number starting with 034
 - Contact Gate agent if unable to find

+#### Getting shipment number not valid error
+- Recheck if the site selected is correct
+- Check if scenario selection is correct
+- If still getting invalid value, reach out to Gate Agent

+#### Getting 'Can not allow early check in' error
+- You will see details of what time the appointment is scheduled
+- You will not be able to register until the time mentioned in the message

+#### Getting Preferred trailer not valid error
+- Recheck the trailer number entered
+- It means there is no trailer present in the yard with the provided preferred trailer

+#### Getting no Empty Trailer number available
+- It means that there are no empty trailers available for the carrier company to take out

 #### License validation issues
 - Check license validity
 - Contact gate agent for further instructions

+#### How to scan driver's Licence?
+- Allow the camera access to browser
+- Scan the front side of licence
+- Scan the back side of licence
+- Allow some time to get the licence scanned
+- Once completed, your details will be populated

 #### Timeout during license scan
+- It might be due to network issue
 - Select 'unable to scan' to enter details manually
+- Reach out to Gate Agent for bypass code

 #### OTP not received
 - Check mobile network signal